zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Grace begins by asking Yuji, “What are you doing?”
 Yuji says, “I’m working on a plan to get April back.”
 April was his girlfriend.
 “T o get (someone) back” means to convince or persuade someone to continue a romantic re lationship that you had stopped or the other person had stopped.

 Grace says, “I think that’s a lost cause.”
 A “cause” (cause), as a noun, can be something that you are fighting for, something that you  want to change about the world.
 Your cause could be world peace or ending wor ld hunger.
 That would be a cause.
 The expression “a lost cause” means that you will never be able to accomplish that; it’s impossible for you to do.
 We use th is in daily conversation when we see someone trying to do something and we want  to tell them that it would be impossible to do that; we might say, “That’s a lost cause.”
 Grace thinks that trying to get April back is a lost cause.
 She says, “Yo u guys (meaning you two) broke up three months ago.”
 “To break up” mean s to end a romantic relationship.
 It’s a phrasal verb meaning you no long er want to be with this other person.
 “There’s no way,” Grace says, “April will take you  back.”
 “To take (someone) back” is the opposite of “to get (someone) back” in that you are the one who agrees to resume the relationship.
-So if I w ant to get my girlfriend back she would have to take me back; that is, accept that we w ill continue the relationship.
+So if I want to get my girlfriend back she would have to take me back; that is, accept that we w ill continue the relationship.

 Yuji doesn’t think this is a lost cause.
 He says, “Watch me  prove you wrong,” meaning observe me, watch as I prove you wrong.
 “To pro ve someone wrong” means to demonstrate that the other person is incorrect – is not right about something.
 Yuji says, “When I tell April about all the  ways I’m going to change and to make her happy, she’ll let bygones be bygones.”
 S o, Yuji’s plan is to tell April, his ex-girlfriend, how he’s going to change.
 T his, of course, is something that men often promise to women: “I’ll change; I’ll b e a different person; I’ll make you happy.”
 If this happens, Yuji says, if he tells her th is, then April will let bygones be bygones.
 “To let bygones (bygones) be bygones” m eans to ignore or forget about the bad things that have happened in the past, especially if they are painful things that someone did to you.
 So for e xample, you may send a poem to your girlfriend, and your girlfriend says, “O h, thank you for the poem.
 Luis also wrote me a nice poem yesterday.”
 Well, that cou ld be something that would be very damaging – something that would hurt yo u very much.
 It hurt me – but this is just an example, okay?